List of The Legend of Zelda manga: Novels and Yonkoma manga

 Five novels (published by Futabasha) and several Yonkoma manga (published by Shiseisha) based on aspects of The Legend of Zelda series have also been published.

 The Legend of Zelda: The Wind Waker – Link's Logbook

 This manga is an adaptation of The Wind Waker, but parodies scenarios in the game.
 Although it adapts most of The Wind Waker, it skips most dungeons and scenes to the very peak of the stories.
 It was released almost directly after The Wind Waker was released.

 Penny Arcade Presents The Legend of Zelda: Skyward Sword

 A short comic published weekly in five parts on Nintendo's official The Legend of Zelda: Skyward Sword website, written and illustrated by Jerry Holkins and Mike Krahulik under their Penny Arcade Presents series.
 The story is narrated by Gaepora, Zelda's father.

+Saitaro Komatsu manga

+Saitaro Komatsu wrote a Japanese manga for CoroCoro Comic.
+Nintendo published a translated version as a web comic on its Play Nintendo website titled Link's Hijinks to promote Majora's Mask 3D.